What is an IBAN number?

 Why IBAN numbers were created

 The IBAN system was designed to simplify the transfer of money overseas—but they’re used in some countries for domestic transfers as well.
-Separate from your account number and sort code, IBAN numbers include information about the account holder’s specific bank, the country that this bank is in, and a combination of other account details.
+Separate from your account number and sort code, they include information about the account holder’s specific bank, the country that this bank is in, and a combination of other account details.
 This added level of coded security reduces transaction errors, rejected payments, and transfer delays across borders.
 IBANs can only be used to send or receive funds, and they can’t be used for other transactions, such as cash withdrawals.

 How an IBAN number works